Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Try not to eat much dairy and meat products.

-• Handle your emotional health in a better way.
-The gut and the brain are closely connected.
+• Take care of your emotional health, as the gut and brain are closely linked.

-• Start drinking 2 glasses of lukewarm water on an empty stomach in the morning, it helps to improve bowel movements.
+• Begin your day by drinking two glasses of lukewarm water on an empty stomach to stimulate bowel movements.

 • Eat more green vegetables.